neurite/debian-setup/docs/1005-python.md

 See [this thread](https://askubuntu.com/questions/367396/what-does-the-startupwmclass-field-of-a-desktop-file-represent) for what `StartupWMClass` does for Java apps.

-To set up a PyCharm project:
+To set up a PyCharm project that is in harmony with command-line, set up the project in command-line first.
+Then open PyCharm:

-1. Projects -> New Project
+1. Projects -> New Project.
 2. Location -> Select Base Directory.
-Choose the project folder
+Choose the project folder.
 3. Python Interpreter -> Previously Configured Interpreter -> Add Python Interpreter.
-Choose Python interpreter in the conda environment in `<project-folder>/envs/<project-name>`
+Choose the Python interpreter in the conda environment in `<project-folder>/envs/<project-name>`.
-4. Uncheck "Create a main.py" if it is not needed
+4. Uncheck "Create a main.py" if it is not needed.
-5. Create from Existing Sources
+5. Create from Existing Sources.
 6. Right-click the project module folder directly under the project folder.
 The module folder usually has the same name as the project.
 Mark the project module as Sources Root.
+7. Add the `.idea/` PyCharm folder to `.gitignore`.

 #### Visual Studio Code